tribolil/afasimakker/README.md

 https://github.com/user-attachments/assets/27637b17-0d60-44dd-ae76-ac34a1ebfd7a

 ### Setup
+Follow the below instructions to set up the project.
+Below is a video example that demonstrates each step of the process.

 https://github.com/user-attachments/assets/69255206-31a7-4933-9680-9dad7db9b5c0

 #### 1. Clone or download repository
-Clone the repository or download it directly.
+Clone the repository or download and open it directly in your development environment.
 ```shell
 git clone https://github.com/tribolil/afasimakker.git
 cd afasimakker